Enterprise Financial Services Corp (NASDAQ:EFSC) Short Interest Update

-Enterprise Financial Services Corp (NASDAQ:EFSC – Get Rating) was the recipient of a significant decrease in short interest during the month of September.
-As of September 15th, there was short interest totalling 565,700 shares, a decrease of 8.4% from the August 31st total of 617,400 shares.
-Based on an average daily trading volume, of 93,500 shares, the days-to-cover ratio is presently 6.1 days.
+Enterprise Financial Services Corp (NASDAQ:EFSC – Get Rating) saw a significant decline in short interest in the month of September.
+As of September 15th, there was short interest totalling 565,700 shares, a decline of 8.4% from the August 31st total of 617,400 shares.
+Based on an average daily volume of 93,500 shares, the short-interest ratio is presently 6.1 days.

-Enterprise Financial Services (NASDAQ:EFSC – Get Rating) last announced its earnings results on Monday, July 25th.
-The bank reported $1.19 earnings per share for the quarter, topping the consensus estimate of $1.13 by $0.06.
-The business had revenue of $123.81 million during the quarter, compared to the consensus estimate of $121.82 million.
-Enterprise Financial Services had a return on equity of 13.51% and a net margin of 31.10%.
-During the same period in the prior year, the company posted $1.23 EPS.
-Research analysts forecast that Enterprise Financial Services will post 4.97 EPS for the current year.
+Enterprise Financial Services (NASDAQ:EFSC – Get Rating) last released its quarterly earnings results on Monday, July 25th.
+The bank reported $1.19 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.13 by $0.06.
+Enterprise Financial Services had a net margin of 31.10% and a return on equity of 13.51%.
+The business had revenue of $123.81 million for the quarter, compared to the consensus estimate of $121.82 million.
+During the same period in the previous year, the firm earned $1.23 EPS.
+Sell-side analysts predict that Enterprise Financial Services will post 4.97 earnings per share for the current fiscal year.

 Enterprise Financial Services Increases Dividend

-A number of research analysts have issued reports on EFSC shares.
-StockNews.com downgraded Enterprise Financial Services from a “buy” rating to a “hold” rating in a report on Tuesday, September 20th.
-Piper Sandler boosted their price target on Enterprise Financial Services to $51.00 and gave the company an “outperform” rating in a report on Wednesday, July 27th.
+A number of equities analysts have commented on EFSC shares.
+StockNews.com downgraded shares of Enterprise Financial Services from a “buy” rating to a “hold” rating in a research note on Tuesday, September 20th.
+Piper Sandler boosted their price target on shares of Enterprise Financial Services to $51.00 and gave the company an “outperform” rating in a research note on Wednesday, July 27th.

-Large investors have recently made changes to their positions in the business.
-Harbor Investment Advisory LLC increased its position in shares of Enterprise Financial Services by 46.0% during the second quarter.
-Harbor Investment Advisory LLC now owns 895 shares of the bank’s stock worth $37,000 after purchasing an additional 282 shares in the last quarter.
-Great West Life Assurance Co.
-Can increased its position in shares of Enterprise Financial Services by 29.5% during the first quarter.
-Great West Life Assurance Co.
-Can now owns 2,020 shares of the bank’s stock worth $102,000 after purchasing an additional 460 shares in the last quarter.
-Chicago Partners Investment Group LLC purchased a new stake in shares of Enterprise Financial Services during the second quarter worth approximately $200,000.
-Aigen Investment Management LP purchased a new stake in shares of Enterprise Financial Services during the first quarter worth approximately $215,000.
-Finally, Cetera Advisor Networks LLC purchased a new stake in shares of Enterprise Financial Services during the first quarter worth approximately $231,000.
-69.03% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the business.
+Prelude Capital Management LLC increased its stake in Enterprise Financial Services by 3.0% during the 2nd quarter.
+Prelude Capital Management LLC now owns 33,571 shares of the bank’s stock worth $1,393,000 after buying an additional 986 shares during the period.
+ExodusPoint Capital Management LP purchased a new stake in Enterprise Financial Services during the 2nd quarter worth approximately $1,621,000.
+Goldman Sachs Group Inc. increased its stake in Enterprise Financial Services by 216.6% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 223,548 shares of the bank’s stock worth $9,277,000 after buying an additional 152,937 shares during the period.
+Jane Street Group LLC purchased a new stake in Enterprise Financial Services during the 2nd quarter worth approximately $291,000.
+Finally, Thrivent Financial for Lutherans grew its holdings in Enterprise Financial Services by 2.1% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 927,367 shares of the bank’s stock worth $38,486,000 after acquiring an additional 18,889 shares in the last quarter.
+69.03% of the stock is owned by hedge funds and other institutional investors.

 Enterprise Financial Services Company Profile